Expand your education options

-The Access to HE Diploma is widely recognised by UK universities, and many actively encourage applications from Access to HE students.
+The Diploma is widely recognised by UK universities, and many actively encourage applications from Access to HE students.
 A national framework for Access to HE courses has been in place since 1989 and, each year, more than 20,000 Access to HE students achieve the Access to HE Diploma and progress to university courses across the UK.

-It’s important to think carefully about your finances and make sure you research costs before you enrol on an Access to HE course.
-As well as course fees, you should think about implications for your own living costs, perhaps including childcare and travel, and any course-related costs such as books and equipment.
-If you are claiming job-related benefits, you should also seek further advice.
+It’s important to think carefully about your finances and make sure you research costs thoroughly before you enrol on an Access to HE course.
+As well as course fees, you should think about the implications for your own living costs, perhaps including childcare and travel, and any course-related costs such as books and equipment.
+If you are claiming job-related benefits, you should seek further advice.
 It is essential to contact the Access to HE course provider for information about their charges and how these will apply to you.

 Course fees and loans

 As a member of the Armed Forces, you may be able to use your ELC towards the tuition fees for an Access to HE Diploma.
-Some Service leavers may also be able to use the Publicly Funded Further/Higher Education Scheme to pay for an Access to HE Diploma, which is immediately followed by a degree or other higher education course.
+You may also be able to use the Publicly Funded Further/Higher Education Scheme to pay for an Access to HE Diploma, which is immediately followed by a degree or other higher education course.
 Service education officers or transition staff should be able to help you choose the best route.

 Ready to find out more?